 What happens in case of a family emergency, or if the student wakes up sick on a lesson day?

-I am aware that these things will sometimes happen; if so, you may simply leave me a voice mail or text message my cell phone (the number of which will be provided to you).
+I am aware that these things will sometimes happen; if so, you may simply email me, leave me a voicemail or text message my cell phone (the number of which will be provided to you).
 This will alert me to your absence and will result in your not being charged for that lesson.
 If you are the first lesson of the day at your particular location, an email is fine, but a text message is even better.

 How can you possibly be full by the first week of school each year?